nasa-jpl/captoolkit/RECIPE.md

 Example run:

-    % Edit paths to HDF5s
+    % Set all data paths on tidecor.m
     PATHS = {'/path/to/ers1/latest/ER1_OCN_READ_A_*',
              '/path/to/ers1/latest/ER1_OCN_READ_D_*',
              '/path/to/ers1/latest/ER1_ICE_READ_A_*',